 Details of the area, including things to do and places with good access, can be found on our Local Area page, or in a folder at Heath View.
 We have been to most attractions, farm parks and museums in the area, so have experienced the access first hand.
 If you want to know about anywhere specific just ask and we can check it our before you come.

 There are several farm parks.
 Our favourites (because they have the best access and attitude) are:

 Baylham rare breeds, where the children can feed pigmy goats and see the rare breed pigs and sheep.

-The Suffolk Owl Sanctuary, which has all sorts of birds, flying displays, a fabulous play area and even a meerkat enclosure.
+The Suffolk Owl Sanctuary, which has all sorts of birds, flying displays, a fabulous play area with a wheelchair accessible roundabout and even a meerkat enclosure.

 Access: This is a great place to go with designated areas for disabled people and their carers.
 The flying display is very good. http://www.owl-help.org.uk

 Suffolk Punch Trust is where you can get up close to these magnificent horses.
 They will also be on show at the Suffolk Show.